coderefinery/hpc-containers/content/building_images.rst

    - Use ``apptainer pull`` to pull existing Docker images.
    - Use ``apptainer build`` to build custom images from definition files.
+   - Do not store secret information in images.
    - There are plenty of additional features provided.
 Check documentation for more info.